THECALLR/sdk-php/README.md

 }
 ```

-Add all the libaries you need in `composer.json`.
+Add all the libraries you need in `composer.json`.
 Do not forget to run `composer update` each time you edit the file.

 Then you just need to include one file in your code:
 ```php